hongquan/structlog-journald/README.md

 Add the `structlog_journald.JournaldProcessor` to your list of structlog processors.

-Before it, you should add the `CallsiteParameterAdder`.
+To let the log has more useful information, you should also add these processors before `JournaldProcessor`:

+- `CallsiteParameterAdder`
+- `format_exc_info`

+Example:

 ```py
 import logging